-- (4) Any cost report received by Medicaid without the required original signature and/or without the requiredcertification will be deemed incomplete and returned to the provider. - (5) Cost reports should be prepared with due diligence and care to prevent the necessity for later submittals of corrected or supplemental information by providers.
-Cost reports will be deemed immutable with respect to the reimbursement for which the provider is entitled for the next succeeding fiscal year, one year from the date of its receipt by Medicaid, or its due date, whichever is later.
+(6) Cost reports will be deemed immutable with respect to the reimbursement for which the provider is entitled for the next succeeding fiscal year, one year from the date of its receipt by Medicaid, or its due date, whichever is later.
 Providers will have this one year period within which to resubmit their cost reports for the purpose of correcting any material errors or omissions of fact.
 This one year limitation does not apply to adjustments in cost reports that are initiated by Medicaid.
-Medicaid retains the right to make adjustments in cost reports at any time a material error or omission of fact is discovered. - (6) Providers who terminate their participation in the Medicaid program, by whatever means, must provide a written notice to the Agency 30 days in advance of such action.
-Failure to provide this written notice shall result in a \$100.00 per day penalty being assessed for each day short of the 30-day advance notice period (up to a maximum of \$3,000.00).
+Medicaid retains the right to make adjustments in cost reports at any time a material error or omission of fact is discovered.

+(7) Providers, who terminate their participation in the Medicaid program, by whatever means, must provide a written notice to the Agency 30 days in advance of such action.
+Failure to provide this written notice shall result in a \$100.00 per day penalty being assessed for each day short of the 30 days' advance notice period (up to a maximum of \$3,000.00).
 Terminating providers must file a final cost report within 75 days of terminating their participation in the program.
 Final payment will not be made by the Medicaid Agency until this report is received.
 Failure to file this final cost report will result in Medicaid deeming all payments covered by the cost report period as overpayments until the report is received.
 Additionally, a penalty of \$100.00 will be assessed for each calendar day that the cost report is late.
 Author: Sandra Johnson, Associate Director, Provider Audit, Q/A Reimbursement

-Statutory Authority: State Plan; Title XIX, Social Security Act, 42 C.F.R.§ 405.2401 - 2429.
+Statutory Authority: Code of Alabama 1975, State Plan; Title XIX, Social Security Act, 42 C.F.R.
+Sections 405.2460 - .2472 and 447.371.

-History: Rule effective April 15, 1993.
+History: Emergency rule effective October 1, 1993.
+New Rule: Filed December 7, 1993; effective January 12, 1994.
 Amended: Filed November 12, 2008; effective December 17, 2008.

-560-X-56-.16 Audit Adjustment Procedures.
+560-X-60-.14 Audit Adjustment Procedures.

-- (1) Audit adjustments will be paid or collected by a combination of (1) changing the encounter rate of the facility and (2) a lump sum settlement for the amount under/over paid for the period prior to the effective date of the encounter rate change. - (2) Under/Overpayment situations arising from the audit of a terminating cost report will be paid or recouped by a lump sum settlement. - (3) All adjustments will be subject to the limitations set out in this Chapter and subject to the appropriate ceilings. - (4) Collection procedures will be applied only after the facility has been given thirty (30) days in which to disagree with any of the disallowances contained in the report of audit. - (5) A final audit computation sheet will be forwarded to each facility with the report of audit.
-An adjusted encounter rate will be stated in the report of audit and will be computed based on the audit adjustments.
-This new encounter rate will be effective on the first day of a month, allowing for the thirty (30) day notification period and a reasonable amount of time for processing the report of audit.
-The effective date of the rate change will be shown on the final audit computation worksheet.
-The remaining portion of the audit settlement will be collected or paid in a lump sum amount.
-This lump sum amount for the months prior to the effective date (underpayment or overpayment period) of the rate change is computed by applying the adjustment per encounter to the total paid Medicaid encounters in the overpayment/underpayment period.
+(1) Audit adjustments will be paid or collected by a combination of (1) changing the rate of the facility and (2) a lump sum settlement for the amount under/over paid for the period prior to the effective date of the rate change.

+(2) Under/Overpayment situations arising from the audit of a terminating cost report will be paid or recouped by a lump sum settlement.

+(3) All adjustments will be subject to the limitations set out in this Chapter and subject to the appropriate ceilings.

+(4) Collection procedures will he applied only after the facility has been given thirty (30) days in which to disagree with any of the disallowances contained in the report of audit.

+(5) A copy of the report of audit will be forwarded to the Reimbursement and Rate Analysis Section when the report of audit is mailed to the facility.
+After the thirty (30) day notification period is up and no request for an informal conference has been received, a new rate will be calculated based on audit adjustments in the report of audit.
+The new rate willbe effective for billing purposes on the 1st day of the following month.
+A final audit computation sheet will be prepared.
+The audit settlement will be collected or paid in a lump sum amount.
+This lump sum amount for the months prior to the effective date of the rate change is computed by applying the adjustment of the rate to the total Medicaid days in the overpayment/underpayment period.

-Statutory Authority: State Plan; Title XIX, Social Security Act, 42 C.F.R. §405.2401-.2429.
+Statutory Authority: Code of Ala.
+1975, State Plan; Title XIX, Social Security Act, 42 C.F.R.
+Sections 405.2460 - .2472 and 447.371.